easytarget/esp32-cam-webserver/README.md

 * The adapters **TX** line goes to the ESP32 **RX** pin
 * The **GPIO0** pin of the ESP32 must be held LOW (to ground) when the unit is powered up to allow it to enter it's programming mode.
-This can be done with simple jumper cable connected at poweron, fitting a switch for this is useful if you will be reprogramming a lot.
+This can be done with simple jumper cable connected at power on, fitting a switch for this is useful if you will be reprogramming a lot.
 * You will to supply 5v to the ESP32 in order to power it during programming; the FTDI board alone fails to supply this sometimes.
 The ESP32 CAM board is very sensitive